The Flawed Logic With Post-Conference Surveys

-Now I am not going to advocate you don’t ask other questions because asking just one question doesn’t really give you any insights on how to improve your event.
-My marketing sense tells me you need to ask a few other open-ended questions regarding the core reasons why people attend meetings (networking and learning).
+Now, I am not going to suggest that you don’t ask other questions because asking just one question won’t really give you any insights on how to improve your event.
+My marketing sense tells me you need to ask a few other open-ended questions regarding the core reasons why people attend meetings (networking and educational), such as:

 - What educational sessions did you like the best?